Latortuga13/CSE151Diabetes/README.md

 ### Model 2
 For our second model, we swapped over to using a Support Vector Machine.Here, we used our cleaned data (same as model 1) and varied the values of our one parmeter c.
 Similarly, we oversampled the underrepresented categories in order to address the imbalance

-### Model 3
-For our last model, we used a Decision Tree Model.
-Here, we trained the model using the same oversampled dataset used for the SM model and we experimented with different depths and minimum samples to split a node.

 ## Discussion Milestone 5: